islahtelu/islahtelu.github.io/README.md

-# README
+# ISLAH TelU

-islahtelu is a website with html and css and little bit javascript, which is part of our project ISLAH organizing committee.
+islahtelu is a website powered by Bootstrap with little bit customization, which is part of our project ISLAH organizing committee.

 ## Features
 _Nothing_